grapl-security/grapl/src/js/grapl-cdk/README.md

 ### Configuration

-There are three CDK deployment parameters:
+There are a few CDK deployment parameters:

 1. `deployName` (required)